Landing Page Design: Tips and Tricks to Drive Conversion (+ Examples)

 09. Enable social sharing

 As we’ve seen in the landing page designs above, another effective strategy is to make it shareable on social media.
 This lets people who view your landing page spread the word to their followers.
 While this tactic doesn’t directly drive conversions, it can increase the number of clicks on the page.
-And the more visitors you bring in, the more conversions you’ll get overall.
+And the more visitors you bring in, the more likely you are to increase your number of conversions.

 To encourage people to share, add a few different social buttons to the first fold of the landing page.
 The most popular options are Facebook, Instagram, Twitter, LinkedIn and Pinterest.